Bellaterra

-Bellaterra is a quarter of Cerdanyola del Vallès, in the metropolitan area of Barcelona (Catalonia, Spain).
-It is famous for being the location of the Universitat Autònoma de Barcelona (UAB).
+Bellaterra ([ˌbeʎəˈtɛrə]) is a decentralized municipal entity of Cerdanyola del Vallès, in the metropolitan area of Barcelona (Catalonia, Spain).
+It is best known for being the location of the Universitat Autònoma de Barcelona (UAB).

 The urbanisation of the neighbourhood started in 1929 when a pharmacist, Bartomeu, leased land from his father-in-law and built the Bellaterra railway station on the Barcelona–Vallès Line (then operated by the Ferrocarrils de Catalunya or FCC; now by the FGC).